Last updated: April 23, 2026

 - Location: About 7 miles north of South Pittsburg

 Sweeten's Cove is a pastoral valley set between ridges in southwestern Marion County.
-It has been a settled farming community since the early 19th century, hosts a historic Primitive Baptist church, was the site of an 1862 Civil War engagement, and has recently drawn national attention for a 9-hole golf course.
+It has been a farming community since Anglo-American settlement in the early 19th century, hosts a historic Primitive Baptist church, was the site of an 1862 Civil War engagement, and has recently drawn national attention for a 9-hole golf course.

 Battle of Sweeden's Cove (June 4, 1862)